Download a copy

 The Australian Sanctions Office has produced a Sanctions Compliance Toolkit and Risk Assessment Tool which can be used to determine the foundations of a sanctions compliance program.
 Organisations that deliver humanitarian aid can be at an increased risk of non-compliance due to them often working in complex operating environments, and they are encouraged to seek legal advice about how to manage their sanctions risk.
 A compliance program for such organisations should:

-1. Identify Potential Risks: Assess your operations to determine where risks related to sanctions compliance may emerge.
+- Identify Potential Risks: Assess your operations to determine where risks related to sanctions compliance may emerge.
 These include transactions with international entities, activities within sanctioned counties or cross-border financial transfers.
-The identification of risk may be dependent on the type of humanitarian aid you supply, and the location you operate in.
 The sanctions self-assessment toolkit can assist you in this process.

-3. Establish Internal Controls: Develop robust policies and controls to mitigate the identified risks.
+- Establish Internal Controls: Develop robust policies and controls to mitigate the identified risks.
 At a minimum, this should involve screening recipients and downstream partners against the Consolidated List.
 It may also be appropriate to incorporate sanctions clauses requiring compliance with Australian law if working with local or downstream partners.
-Other controls may include automated monitoring systems, regular training, and enhanced due diligence processes if heightened sanction risks are present.
+Additional measures may involve the implementation of regular monitoring systems, ongoing training programs, and more rigorous due diligence procedures in circumstances where increased sanction risks are identified.

 Risk factors for the humanitarian sector